 The power to find contempt is used sparingly.
 It is also not meant to be used to enforce judgments.
 The fear is that frequent use would cause it to lose its impact and deterrent power.

-The Toronto litigators at Milosevic Fiske LLP will guide you through the court process and skillfully represent you in all proceedings. in Toronto to learn how we can provide you with proactive risk management and legal guidance.
+The Toronto litigators at Milosevic & Associates will guide you through the court process and skillfully represent you in all proceedings. in Toronto to learn how we can provide you with proactive risk management and legal guidance.
 We are the lawyers other lawyers turn to for litigation.
 Call us at 416-916-1387 or contact us online for a consultation.